briansniffen/muchsync/muchsync.1.md

     muchsync --new SERVER --new

-Since muchsync replicates the tags in the notmuch database itself, it is recommended that you disable maildir flag synchronization by
+Since muchsync replicates the tags in the notmuch database itself, you should consider disabling maildir flag synchronization by executing:
-executing:

     notmuch config set maildir.synchronize_flags=false

 The reason is that the synchronize\_flags feature only works on a small subset of pre-defined flags and so is not all that useful.
-Moreover it marks flags by renaming files, which is not particularly efficient.  muchsync was largely motivated by the need for better flag synchronization.
-If you are satisfied with the synchronize\_flags feature, you might also be able to use a tool such as offlineimap instead of muchsync.
+Moreover, it marks flags by renaming files, which is not particularly efficient.  muchsync was largely motivated by the need for better flag synchronization.
+If you are satisfied with the synchronize\_flags feature, you might consider a tool such as offlineimap as an alternative to muchsync.

 ## Synchronization algorithm